sumberg/kex_japan_2018/report/report.md

 The MOS Technology 6502 microprocessor and architecture was introduced on the market in 1975.
 It gained almost instant popularity due to its competative performance for a cheaper price than its competitors.[@IEEE-HoF-6502]

 ...
+TODO (Explain 6502 addressing modes)

-The microprocessor that was used in the Nintendo Entertainment System was a Ricoh RP2A03 chip. [får man reffa till Nintendos patent? isf reffa det här] The RP2A03 is a proprietary chip based on the MOS Technology 6502 microprocessor architecture, with the difference that it has an added Audio Processing Unit (APU), and it does not support _decimal mode_[^decimal-mode] that would normally be available on a 6502 architecture.[@IEEE-HoF-6502]
+The microprocessor that was used in the Nintendo Entertainment System was a Ricoh RP2A03 chip.
+[TODO fix @NintendoPatent] The RP2A03 is a proprietary chip based on the MOS Technology 6502 microprocessor architecture, with the difference that it has an added Audio Processing Unit (APU), and it does not support _decimal mode_[^decimal-mode] that would normally be available on a 6502 architecture.[@IEEE-HoF-6502]

 ## ATmega328P

 The ATMega328P is an 8-bit, low-power CMOS microcontroller based on the AVR RISC architecture, with a throughput of up to 1 MIPS per MHz.[@ATMega328_Datasheet] It is an easy-to-program, multi-purpose microcontroller that is included on the Arduino Uno and Nano microcontroller boards.
 It contains 32 KBytes ISP flash memory with true read-while-write operation, 1 KByte of EEPROM and 2 KByte of internal SRAM.
 It's 23 GPIO pins with programmable peripheral interfaces including SPI, I^2^C and USART makes it an excellent light-weight microcontroller for relatively small scale projects.

 ## Related work
+TODO
 * NESizer2
 * Shared memory, injection-grejen
 * Andra artiklar vi hittade tidigare